djizco/react-bulma-companion/README.md

 - No CSS: The main reason React Bulma Companion was created was to have a Bulma component library that doesn't include any CSS.
 This allows you to install Bulma separately and still use these components without any duplicate stylesheets.

 - Easy to use: React Bulma Companion is built with a simple API and easy-to-read [documentation](http://react-bulma-companion.surge.sh/) that is based on the original [Bulma docs](https://bulma.io/documentation/).
-It is slightly opinionated in what elements it uses under the hood, while leaving you enough customization to take full advantage of Bulma's features.
+It allows you to easily take full advantage of Bulma's features.

-- Legacy Support: Because React Bulma Companion works completely by adding and removing Bulma classes, it isn't directly tied to any specific stylesheets.
-This makes it possible for components to be compatible with multiple versions of Bulma.
-A legacy support section has been added to help you use React Bulma Companion with older versions of Bulma.

 ## Configure Bulma